Dan Wescott – On Another Battlefield

 “Wait, here we are,” my husband pointed at a small road sign – “Flamierge.”

 The car tires crunched over loose rocks on the cracked, country road.
 We pulled onto the main street of the small town of Flamierge – if you could even call it that.
-There were three or four buildings and none of them looked open for business.
-There was a house or two nearby.
-There were no people or other cars.
-There was just a small church on the corner with a crumbling cemetery.
-It was the only sign that this town was even inhabited.
+The main street only had three or four buildings, and none of them looked open for business.
+I spotted a house or two nearby.
+We didn’t see any people or other cars.
+A small church with a crumbling cemetery sat on the corner, the only sign this town had ever had any inhabitants.

-I craned my neck around and sure enough, there were two flags sticking out behind some trees.
-One was distinctly American.
+I craned my neck around and sure enough, I noticed two flags sticking out behind some trees.
+One had some distinctly American stars and stripes.

 My husband whipped the car around and we pulled over.
-The American flag was flanked by Belgian one, and they snapped in the breeze.
-In the shadow of the banners, there was a humble, stone monument.
-It was about three feet tall, and there was something carved on the front of it.
-The emblem at the top was unmistakable – an eagle’s talon.
+A Belgian flag flanked the American one, and both flapped in the breeze.
+A humble, stone monument crouched in the shadow of the banners.
+It was about three feet tall, with a statement carved on the front of it.
+And I would never mistake the emblem on the top of that – an eagle’s talon.

 The 17th Airborne.

 “Oh my God…” I stammered out of the car and walked slowly over to the monument.
 I put my hand on its cold, rough surface.
 I read the simple inscription beneath the 17th Airborne’s emblem.
 “In proud remembrance of the men of the 17th Airborne Division who fought in this area during the Battle of the Bulge in January of 1945.
 They fought that we might be free.”

 That we might be free….
 I ran my hand along the monument, and a tear slid out of the corner of my eye.
 “Hello, Dan Wescott.
 I found you.”